adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Justice

 Justice refers to the concept of fairness, equality, and righteousness in society.
-The constitution strives for social, economical and political justice.
+The Constitution strives for social, economical and political justice.
 Social justice implies that all citizens are treated equally irrespective of their status in society.
 Article 15 prohibits discrimination in the matter of access to public places.
 Article 38 says "State to secure a social order for the promotion of the welfare of the people."
 Economic justice would require that the rich and the poor are treated alike and that efforts are made to bridge the gap between them.
 Political justice means equal share for all citizens in the right to participate in the political process without any discrimination.

 ### Liberty

-In western traditions, liberty is a negative concept.
+In Western traditions, liberty is a negative concept.
 It refers to an economic and political doctrine that advocates for minimal government intervention in economic affairs and a free market system based on supply and demand.
 But in the Indian context, liberty means the right to "liberty of thought, expression, belief, faith and worship".
 The Constitution recognizes the importance of liberty as a fundamental right and ensures its protection through various provisions and safeguards.

 ### Equality